 Inside WSL

 To install in WSL, you’ll first need to install WSL itself.
 Go for WSL2 if you can.
 It’s much better.
-After that, simply follow the Linux installation instructions below!
+After that, follow the Linux installation instructions below!

 Installation on MacOS